New Patients (650) 489-4620

 Is tooth extraction painful?

-Tooth extraction can cause some discomfort during the process, but most patients are kept comfortable with a local anesthetic.
-We will discuss your needs and concerns prior to your visit and can offer dental sedation when necessary.
-Once the tooth is extracted, there is minor swelling which will decrease in the first couple of days.
+Tooth extraction can cause discomfort during the process, but most patients are comfortable with a local anesthetic.
+Before your visit, we will discuss your needs and concerns and can offer dental sedation when necessary.
+Once we extract the tooth, minor swelling will decrease in the first couple of days.
 The impact of side effects is often dependent upon the location of the extraction and the size of the tooth.
 Over-the-counter pain medications can relieve discomfort and reduce swelling.

 What are the dietary restrictions after tooth extraction?

 Dr. Schweifler will provide personalized post-treatment instructions for your unique needs.
-For most patients, a soft diet is recommended for the first day or two to reduce the effects of chewing forces.
+For most patients, we recommend a soft diet for the first day or two to reduce the effects of chewing forces.
 Avoid using a straw for drinking while the socket heals to keep the blood clot in place.

 What is a dry socket?

-A dry socket is a painful condition that occurs when a blood clot becomes dislodged before the wound has healed.
+A dry socket is painful when a blood clot becomes dislodged before the wound has healed.
 It typically occurs about three to four days after tooth extraction.
-To avoid a dry socket, you should refrain from using a straw, smoking, brushing or rinsing the site aggressively, and consuming hot liquids.
+To avoid a dry socket, you should avoid using a straw, smoking, brushing or rinsing the site aggressively, and consuming hot liquids.

 What should you not do before tooth extraction?